paulfioravanti/steno-dictionaries/src/japanese_romaji/README.md

 In my [dictionary stack][], the Japanese Romaji dictionary, as well as [other companion dictionaries][] I created for it, are disabled by default.
 I use a [Google IME-specific dictionary][] to toggle them on and off.
-Feel free to use the dictionaries the way I do,
+Feel free to use the dictionaries the way I do, or customise to your liking.

 ## Chords